 Kimberly: Yeah, that’s a really good question because I think some people maybe take my tweets or my posts to mean something that they’re not.
 When I’m talking about language deprivation, I’m just talking about a child who does not have access to language, period.
 It can happen in any case.

 There are some famous cases of hearing kids that were neglected and severely deprived of language, it doesn’t matter what language.
-In this case it was English, but what I’m specifically referring to is in the population of children who are d/Deaf and hard of hearing, what happens is even when they’re given spoken English or spoken whatever country they live in, that they don’t necessarily have full access to that language because of their hearing loss.
+In this case it was English, but what I’m specifically referring to is in the population of children who are deaf, what happens is even when they’re given spoken English or spoken whatever country they live in, that they don’t necessarily have full access to that language because of their hearing loss.

 There’s a variety of reasons, but overall, they’re not getting full access to that language.
 What ends up happening is their language acquisition is incomplete, whereas if you had provided them with an additional language … I’m not saying get rid of spoken language, a lot of people think that I’m saying that but I’m not.